 One of my employees failed to turn up for work on Boxing Day when they were due to work and failed to tell us.
 What can I do?

-Unauthorised absence can be deemed fair grounds for dismissal, but first of all, try and establish the reason for the absence.
+Employee not turning up for work – Unauthorised absence can be deemed fair grounds for dismissal or disciplinary action, but first of all, as an employer, try and establish the reason of the unauthorised leave of the absent employee.
 The reasons for the absence may make a big difference in terms of how you handle things.

 • Are you aware of any personal problems, difficulties at home, or health problems?